Updated: March 25th, 2015

-Square fonts and using them in PaintShop Pro (as preset shapes etc)
+Square font shapes and using them in PaintShop Pro

 Access the square / rectangular themed fonts in PaintShop Pro via the text / type tool in the PSP toolbox, select the set name font from the typeface list and then add the artwork as required (A B C D E F G H I J etc).

-If you want to use the font paths as a preset shape then you can right click the characters and you will see the option to convert the shape - the square can then be saved as a native PSP preset shape format file via the export command (file menu) and saved as a PSPshape format file for future use.
+If you want to use the paths as a native element then you can right click the characters and you will see the option to "convert" menu command - the graphic can then be saved as a native PSP preset format file via the export command (file menu) and saved as a PSPshape format file for future use.

 They can also be used as a great source for Picture tubes as well as a source for displacements and environment maps.

 To use them as a picture tube you will first have to rasterize the item and then delete the background layer and use the export as a tube command but it does mean all the artworks in the set can be used as a great source for all kinds of wonderful tube effects (you can also combine the layer effects to add interesting shadows and bevels to the previously vector type tube)

 They can also be modified such as setting the color to a gradient, patterns, textures etc.

 PaintShop Pro and Corel are registered trademarks of Corel Corporation.